Track 404 Pages in GA4: Why 39% Get Missed Silently

 Why are my 404 numbers different from Search Console's?

-GSC counts URLs Googlebot tried to crawl that returned 404 (or that Google identified as soft 404s).
-GA4 counts pageviews from real users that hit your 404 template.
-The two datasets overlap but don't equal each other.
+Search Console counts URLs Googlebot tried to crawl that came back 404 (or that Google tagged as soft 404s).
+GA4 counts pageviews from real users who hit your 404 template.
+The two datasets overlap, but they don't match.
 Googlebot's crawl includes URLs nobody has visited yet.
-User traffic includes app links, email clicks, and bookmarks that Googlebot may never crawl.
-Use GSC to find broken URLs you've forgotten to redirect; use a real-time analytics view to find URLs that are actively bleeding traffic right now.
+User traffic includes app links, email clicks, and bookmarks Googlebot may never crawl.
+Use Search Console to find broken URLs you forgot to redirect.
+Use a real-time analytics view to find URLs bleeding traffic right now.

 What's the simplest setup that actually works?

-If you control the 404 template, add a one-line config flag in the template (window.cpConfig.is_404 = true for Clickport, dataLayer.push({event:'page_not_found'}) for GTM) so detection doesn't depend on the title.
-If you can't edit the template, fall back to the regex-on-title approach with a multi-language pattern, and accept that soft 404s and SPAs will silently undercount.
-There's no setup that catches everything client-side, because some of the failure modes are structural.
+If you control the 404 template, add a one-line config flag in it (window.cpConfig.is_404 = true for Clickport, dataLayer.push({event:'page_not_found'}) for GTM) so detection doesn't lean on the title.
+If you can't edit the template, fall back to the regex-on-title approach with a multi-language pattern, and accept that soft 404s and SPAs will quietly undercount.
+No setup catches everything client-side.
+Some of the failure modes are structural, and no amount of clever JavaScript gets around that.

 Stop maintaining a 404 tracking pipeline

-You shouldn't have to declare a JavaScript variable, write a regex, register a custom dimension, and wait 48 hours to find out which links on your site are broken.
-A web analytics tool that ships in 2026 should know what a 404 is.
+You shouldn't have to declare a JavaScript variable, write a regex, register a custom dimension, and wait 48 hours to learn which links on your site are broken.
+A web analytics tool built in 2026 should already know what a 404 is.

 Clickport detects 404s automatically from the page title, with a one-line config flag for soft 404s and SPAs.
-Click any broken-URL row in the dashboard and the rest of the dashboard cross-filters: Sources, Sessions, Countries, Devices.
+Click any broken-URL row and the rest of the dashboard cross-filters: Sources, Sessions, Countries, Devices.
 The session drill-down shows the full page sequence, so the page right before the 404 is the one that linked to it.
-The fix is three clicks instead of a triage project.
+Three clicks, not a triage project.

 Start a free 30-day trial.
 No credit card.
 See your real 404 traffic in 60 seconds.